-- the following PAI indicators: - #3 and #15 to measure the GHG intensity of corporate and sovereign issuers against the Fund's - #10 to measure alignment of issuers with UN Global Compact ("UNGC") principles and OECD Guidelines for Multinational Enterprises; - #14 to assess exposure to issuers involved in the manufacture or sale of controversial weapons; - #16 to exclude investee countries subject to social violations; and - the allocation (expressed in % of AuM) to green, social, sustainable and sustainability-linked bonds. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- the following PAI indicators: - #3 and #15 to measure the GHG intensity of corporate and sovereign issuers against the Fund's benchmark; - #10 to measure alignment of issuers with UN Global Compact ("UNGC") principles and OECD Guidelines for Multinational Enterprises; - #14 to assess exposure to issuers involved in the manufacture or sale of controversial weapons; and - the allocation to green, social, sustainable and sustainability-linked bonds.

+What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

+The objective of the Fund's sustainable investments is to reduce GHG emissions as measured through weighted average carbon intensity.
 The Fund's sustainable investments are in green, social, sustainable and sustainability-linked bonds which are achieved through a minimum allocation to issuers aligned with the SDGs compared to the Fund's benchmark and issuers that meet best-in-class thresholds.
 The proceeds of such bonds shall be used for projects, or have sustainability-linked KPIs, including, but not limited to:

-- Green Projects: renewable energy, energy efficiency, pollution prevention and control, environmentally sustainable management of living natural resources and land use, biodiversity, clean transportation, sustainable water and wastewater management, climate change adaptation, circular economy and green buildings; and - Social Projects: affordable housing, affordable infrastructure (clean drinking water, sanitation), employment programmes and socio-economic advancement such as, but not restricted to, education, diversity, equality and inclusion to name a few. - How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+- Green Projects: renewable energy, energy efficiency, pollution prevention and control, environmentally sustainable management of living natural resources and land use, biodiversity, clean transportation, sustainable water and wastewater management, climate change adaptation, circular economy and green buildings; and - Social Projects: affordable housing, affordable infrastructure (clean drinking water, sanitation), employment programmes and socio-economic advancement as, but not restricted to, education, diversity, equality and inclusion to name a few

+How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?